ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

 Zerto on {{site.data.keyword.cloud}} integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware® virtual environment on {{site.data.keyword.cloud}}.
 Zerto on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from Zerto, not IBM.

-Zerto is supported on VMware vCenter Server® instances that meet the following requirements:
+Zerto is supported on {{site.data.keyword.vcf-auto}} instances that meet the following requirements:

 * VMware NSX-T™ 3.1 or later
 * VMware vSphere® 7.0